 Labelling and marking on packages and products are also subject to Australian regulations.

-Customs brokers can assist with import duty rates, tariff concessions and quarantine requirements.
+If you're importing small quantities the supplier may be able to arrange courier or postal delivery.
+If you're importing pallet or container loads, Customs Brokers can assist with import duty rates, tariff concessions, quarantine requirements and an estimate of unloading costs.
 The Custom Brokers and Forwarders Council of Australia has a directory of customs brokers.

 Contact the international division of your bank

-You will need to discuss finance, payment options and associated costs.
+You may need to discuss finance, payment options and associated costs.

 Understand ‘landed cost’